Ribbon Count

 How many ribbons should you order?

-For each round of combo we have 5 jump heights (8", 12", 16", 20", and 20+), 4 levels (Novice A, Novice B, Open, and Elite), and 3 divisions (Standard, Vets, and JH).
+For each round of regular or jumpers we have five jump heights (8", 12", 16", 20", and 20+), three levels (Novice, Open, and Elite), three divisions (Standard, Vet, and JH), and two categories (Proficient and Skilled).
+Skilled has only four jump heights (4", 8", 12", and 16").

-5 (jump heights) x 4 (levels) x 3 (divisions) = 60
+Proficient: 5 (jump heights) x 3 (levels) x 3 (divisions) = 45

-5 (jump heights) x 3 (levels) x 3 (divisions) = 45
+Skilled: 4 (jump heights) x 3 (levels) x 3 (divisions) = 36

-5 (jump heights) x 3 (levels) = 15
+Proficient: 5 (jump heights) x 3 (levels) = 15

 So, if you award up to 4th place, you would theoretically need this many placement ribbons PER DAY:

-Jumpers: 45 x 4 (places) = 180
+Non-jumping class : 27 x 4 (places) = 108

 Well, the fact is that you probably aren't going to have more than a handful of junior handlers, and you certainly won't have 4 at each jump height and each level.
-Although there will probably be a few more vets, again they will be limited.
+Although there will probably be more vets, again they will be limited.

 In addition, many handlers (especially at the higher levels) don't take ribbons, or don't take placement ribbons unless they also Q.